handyc/handyc/README.md

 │ ⬤markdown   ☆ 4                                  ││ ⬤Godot   ☆ 4                                     │
 ╰───────────────────────────────────────────────────╯╰───────────────────────────────────────────────────╯
 ╭───────────────────────────────────────────────────╮╭───────────────────────────────────────────────────╮
-│ <a href="https://github.com/handyc/klurp">klurp</a>                                             ││ <a href="https://github.com/handyc/aks">aks</a>                                               │
+│ <a href="https://github.com/handyc/tubl">tubl</a>                                              ││ <a href="https://github.com/handyc/qwaq">qwaq</a>                                              │
-│ klurp: a text engine for anything                 ││ aks is a utility for extracting n-grams from texts│
+│ solve any problem using tubes                     ││ free alternative to tubl                          │
-│ ⬤Python   ☆ 6                                    ││ ⬤C   ☆ 4                                         │
+│ ⬤tubes   ☆ 6                                     ││ ⬤qwaq   ☆ 4                                      │
 ╰───────────────────────────────────────────────────╯╰───────────────────────────────────────────────────╯
 ╭───────────────────────────────────────────────────╮╭───────────────────────────────────────────────────╮
 │ <a href="https://github.com/handyc/yuyy">yuyy</a>                                              ││ <a href="https://github.com/handyc/aks">aks</a>                                               │